Symmetry restoration in mean-field approaches: Approximate projection methods

-Estimates of the number of mesh points vary a lot depending on the mass or deformation of the nucleus, and on the precision desired for the final results.
-On the one hand, for a weak symmetry breaking case, a larger number of eigenstates of the symmetry generators are mixed within the broken-symmetry state, and thus more mesh points are required to resolve them.
-On the other hand, conserved symmetries allow us to limit the integration domain and thus to decrease the number of mesh points.
-Typically, for a medium heavy nucleus with moderate deformation, about 10 integration points each are needed to project on good proton and neutron numbers, and about 50 integration points, to project on good angular momentum of an axial nucleus.
+Typically, for a medium heavy nucleus with moderate deformation, about 10 integration points are needed to project on good proton and neutron numbers, and about 50 integration points, to project on good angular momentum of an axial nucleus.
 Restoration of symmetry then requires a numerical expense somewhat larger than that required to perform 5000 self-consistent iterations.
-It is evident that even with such a modest mesh size, the restoration of symmetries lead to numerical cost largely exceeding the typical 100 iterations required to converge the bare broken-symmetry state.
-For a triaxial state, where a three-dimensional integration over the Euler angles is needed, the number of integration points would increase to 1,25,00,000 and thus becoming unmanageable.
-Therefore, up to now, calculations of this type have been restricted to lighter systems only, see~\cite{(Bal14b)}.
+It is evident that even with such a modest mesh size, the restoration of symmetries lead to numerical cost largely exceeding the typical 100 iterations required to converge the broken-symmetry state itself.
+For a triaxial state, where a three-dimensional integration over the Euler angles is needed, the number of integration points would increase to 12,500,000 and thus would become unmanageable.
+Therefore, up to now, calculations of this type were restricted to lighter systems only, see~\citeasnoun{(Bal14d)}.

-In the early days of projection theory, well before the above {\it tour-de-force} achievements were envisioned and when the adequate computing power was not available, several approximate methods for symmetry restoration were proposed and implemented.
+In the early days of projection theory, well before the above {\it tour-de-force} achievements were envisioned and when the adequate computing power was not yet available, several approximate methods for symmetry restoration were proposed and implemented.
 Here we discuss in detail the most popular one, based on the so-called Lipkin method \cite{(Lip60b)} or Kamlah expansion \cite{Kamlah1968}, along with the variant of the former one proposed by Nogami \cite{(Nog64)}.
-In fact, the Lipkin and Kamlah ideas were basically identical, although Kamlah did not apparently know about, and he did not cite the much earlier work of Lipkin.\footnote{However, Kamlah did cite \cite{(Goo66)} that had cited \cite{(Lip60b)}.}
+In fact, the Lipkin and Kamlah ideas were basically identical, although Kamlah did not apparently know about, and he did not cite the much earlier work of Lipkin.\footnote{However, Kamlah did cite \citeasnoun{(Goo66)} who had cited \citeasnoun{(Lip60b)}.}